-Cloning an element of a CPN – for exampole, a place – is designed to be similar in use to the Create tools palette.
+Cloning an element of a CPN – for exampole, a place – is designed to be similar in use to the Create tools.
 Once the element has been cloned, the tool in hand is similar to a create tool, except that the attributes of the created element are the same as those of the one being cloned.
-In the case of arcs, the shape of the arc is determined when the clone is placed on the page, in the same way as with the New arc tool.
+In the case of arcs, the shape of the arc is determined when the clone is placed on the page, in the same way as with the Create arc tool.

 Inscriptions can also be cloned and result in a cursor with the inscription attached that may be applied to a suitable element.
 This can be used to easily copy complicated inscriptions — for example, arc inscriptions or code segments – that are needed in several places.

 Cloning of groups of elements is an extension of the basic cloning, where more than one element is cloned at the same time.

 If a group is selected, and the target of the clone tool is a member of the selected group, then the elements in the group will be cloned.
 As with cloning of individual elements, the result is a cursor with the cloned elements attached that may be used to insert them one or more times.

 Note that there are some restrictions on what can be cloned in this way.
 The cloned group of elements must not have any dangling arcs (arcs with one or two endpoints not in the group), attempting to clone a group with dangling arcs result in an error message similar to the one below.
 Similarly, inscriptions cannot be cloned as part of a group unless the element they are attached to is also in the group.

 If a group of elements contains substitution transitions, then new instances of the subpages will be created when the group of elements is cloned; that is, the subpages are not cloned.
 Cloning subpages is described on the help page for deep cloning.

 Clone between nets